 • Home visiting programs can improve family economic self-sufficiency.
 One in four young children lives in poverty, which negatively affects their physical, social, and emotional development and impedes their ability to learn.
 By helping parents enroll in educational and training programs and pursue employment, home visiting programs can help counteract the negative consequences of economic insecurity and encourage success not only at home but also in school and at work.
-Studies have found that compared with a control group, more parents participating in home visiting programs work, are enrolled in education or training, and have higher monthly incomes.
-A study of the Early Head Start-Home Visiting program showed that parents of children in the program were more likely to be in education and job training programs.
-This is important as it is known that mothers with more years of formal education are more likely to have higher family income, be married, and have a spouse who is also employed.
-One in four physical programs are more likely to have higher family income, be married, and have a spouse who is also employed.
+Studies have found that compared with a control group, more parents participating in home visiting programs work, are enrolled in education or training, and have higher monthly incomes.14 A study of the Early Head Start-Home Visiting program showed that parents of children in the program were more likely to be in education and job training programs.15 This is important as it is known that mothers with more years of formal education are more likely to have higher family income, be married, and have a spouse who is also employed.16